ADD CONDITION

 Drug Overview

-Walgreens SF Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as provide relief from occasional minor throat irritation and soreness.
-These soothing drops can help make you feel more comfortable when you're experiencing these common symptoms.
+Walgreens SF Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
+These drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and make it easier for you to go about your day.

 Uses